Join the JPE Team

 Editorial assistants will have the following qualifications and will be responsible for the following:

-They are at least pursuing a doctoral degree (or international equivalent) in their area(s) of expertise with an accredited institution of higher education, and are actively pursuing research in the area of philosophy of emotion;
+They are at least pursuing an masters or doctoral degree (or international equivalent) in their area(s) of expertise with an accredited institution of higher education, and are actively pursuing research in the area of philosophy of emotion; high school or undergraduate students who demonstrate a high degree of maturity and professionalism will also be considered;

 They will be responsible for upholding the JPE’s value and mission;